SquidDev-CC/FAQBot-CC/faqs/example.md

 **Subject in one or a few words, in bold**

-An empty line
-Followed by a body containing information, an explanation or an elaboration regarding the subject.
+An empty line, followed by a body containing information, an explanation or an elaboration regarding the subject.

 This body can contain a subset of markdown with the following attributes:
 ```lua